Possession, Sale or Trafficking of Codeine in Nevada

 Fine of up to $250,000.

-You can read more about Las Vegas trafficking laws and defenses in our article: Nevada crime of trafficking drugs / controlled substances.
+You can read more about Las Vegas trafficking laws and defenses in our articles: Nevada crime of trafficking schedule II controlled substances (NRS 453.3395) and Nevada crime of trafficking drugs / controlled substances (NRS 453.3385).

 Arrested for codeine in Las Vegas?
 Call us for help...